haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III/index.md

 common contacts* (current default) that measures the similarity of the intermolecular contacts.
 For RMSD clustering, the interface used in the calculation is automatically defined based on an analysis of all contacts made in all models.

-The new 2.4 version of HADDOCK also allows now to coarse grain the system, which effectively reduces the number of particles and speeds up the computations.
+The new 2.4 version of HADDOCK also allows to coarse grain the system, which effectively reduces the number of particles and speeds up the computations.
 We are using for this the [MARTINI2.2 force field](https://doi.org/10.1021/ct300646g){:target="_blank"}, which is based on a four-to-one mapping of atoms on coarse-grained beads.